TroyKDuncan/WebDev/Backend/notes.md

 # Promises

-- a promise is an object that may produce a single value sometime in the future; either a resololved value, or a reason that it's not resolved (rejected)
+- a promise is an object that may produce a single value sometime in the future; either a resolved value, or a reason that it's not resolved (rejected)
 - 3 possible states:
   - fulfilled
   - rejected